alumina-lang/alumina/docs/lang_guide.md

 They are similar to [C++ concepts](https://en.cppreference.com/w/cpp/language/constraints), though much more limited.

 Protocols are defined with `protocol` keyword and the list of function signatures that types must implement.
-Protocols can be generic and by convention the first type parameter is `Self`, refering to the type that implements the protocol.
+Protocols can be generic and by convention the first type parameter is `Self`, referring to the type that implements the protocol.

 ```rust
 protocol Additive<Self> {